Golden Triangle

 • Assistance by our representative at the airport on arrival and departure.

-• River rafting at Trishuli River.
+• White water rafting experience on the Trishuli River.

 Not Included